How to Pass the CogAT Test Grade 6 in 2023

 The diagram below shows a piece of paper being folded and then having a series of holes punched in it.

 Choose the answer that shows how the piece of paper would look if it was then unfolded:

-Strictly speaking, there is no pass or fail mark for the CogAT test.
+Strictly speaking, there is no pass or fail mark for the CogAT test grade 6.
 It is a measure of natural ability, used to determine where a child sits in their cognitive development and whether they’re suited to more advanced learning programs.

 That said, you’ll likely be looking to support your child in their efforts, and there are methods you can use here to help them achieve their best.

-Questions on the 6th Grade CogAT may be unlike anything your child has come across before, so it’s important they’re introduced to the test format early on.
+Questions on the CogAT Grade 6 may be unlike anything your child has come across before, so it’s important they’re introduced to the test format early on.

 We all process information in different ways, but for younger learners, creative techniques are typically most effective.